JithinJyothi95/Assign2-CDK-Pipeline/README.md

 The **Daily Mood Tracker** is a cloud-native serverless application designed to collect and store users' mood logs using AWS services.
 It is built using the AWS CDK (Cloud Development Kit) and supports automated deployments via CodePipeline.

-The goal of this project is to demonstrate infrastructure-as-code (IaC) principles, CI/CD automation, and the integration of Lambda, API Gateway, DynamoDB, and S3—all while ensuring reproducible cloud environments.
+The goal of this project is to demonstrate infrastructure-as-code (IaC) principles, CI/CD automation, and the integration of Lambda, API Gateway, DynamoDB, and S3, all while ensuring reproducible cloud environments.

 ---